 Any cat under the age of 12 months should have access to dry kitten food at all times, and cats over 12 months should have similar access to dry cat food (this is known as “free feeding”).
 It is also very important that you have clean water available at all times for your cat.
 Be sure to wash food and water dishes frequently, since bacteria can build up rapidly.
 This is also the reason we recommend using only glass, ceramic, or steel bowls.
 Plastic scratches easily and those small scratches can become a breeding ground for bacteria.
 Our veterinarians also recommend feeding canned wet food several times a day, depending on the age of your cat.
-At the rescue center we feed all kittens under 3 months and geriatric cats over 12 years a small amount of wet food 4 times daily.
+At the Rescue Center we feed all kittens under 3 months, and geriatric cats over 12 years, a small amount of wet food 4 times daily.
 Kittens between 3-5 months are fed a small amount 3 times daily.
-Cats between the ages of 5 months and 12 years are fed a small amount twice a day.
+Cats 5 months and up are fed a small amount twice a day.
 Do not give your cat cow’s milk.
 It can cause diarrhea, since many cats are lactose intolerant.

 The #1 reason that cats are relinquished to shelters for euthanasia is inappropriate elimination issues.
 Once a cat begins to have these issues, it is VERY hard to correct.
 Following these guidelines can help ensure that you will never have to experience this heartbreak: